-- an opportunity to complete degrees in two diverse areas
+- As an opportunity to complete degrees in two diverse areas

-- extra time to pursue other academic, athletic or extracurricular interests
+- For extra time to pursue other academic, athletic (students may use their fourth year of eligibility at their second school) or extracurricular interests

-Through the dual degree program, students spend three years at Hiram College, followed by two years at one of our partner universities:
+Through the dual (3+2) degree engineering program, students spend three years at Hiram College majoring in one of the science majors linked above, followed by two years at one of our partner universities:

-Future engineers major in physics, biology, chemistry or computer science for three years while at Hiram.
-Students who maintain required academic and disciplinary standards are then guaranteed admission into Case Western Reserve University or Washington University and spend two years studying their desired engineering field.
+While studying biology, chemistry, computer science or physics at Hiram College, students who maintain required academic and disciplinary standards are guaranteed admission into Case Western Reserve University or Washington University.
+They then spend two years studying their desired engineering field.
 After five years, students earn two bachelor’s degrees.

 Both partner institutions boast national reputations for their engineering programs.
 Engineering-related majors regularly top the National Association of Colleges and Employers’ “Top-Paid Majors” list, and graduates of the five-year program are well prepared to succeed and lead successful careers.

-Dual degree students often make the best engineers because they possess the technical and scientific knowledge required for the field, but also the broad background and excellent oral and written communication skills that are required to assume leadership roles and solve complex problems.
+After Hiram,dual degree engineering majors often make the best engineers because they possess the technical and scientific knowledge required for the field, as well as the broad background and excellent oral and written communication skills that are required to assume leadership roles and solve complex problems.